nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 The program can `load` or `generate` an entry from the storage, and offers the methods to `changeContent(int index)`,  `addInFile(String data)` and `removeFromFile(int index)`.

-The interactions between the `GenericList` and the `Storage` and their subtypes is shown in the figure below.
+The interactions between the `GenericList` and the `Storage` and their subclasses is shown in the figure below.

 <img src=" https://github.com/AY1920S1-CS2113-T14-2/main1/blob/master/docs/images/StorageUML.png" style="zoom:50%" />